pick-up-a-drop-of-water/Machine-Learning-Notes/README.md

 3. Once you are confident about your final model, measure its performance on the test set to estimate the generalization error.

-:exclamation::exclamation:**Warning:** Don't tweak your model after measuring the generalization error: you would just start overfitting the test set.
+:bangbang: **Warning:** Don't tweak your model after measuring the generalization error: you would just start overfitting the test set.

 :smile:Back to [the eight main steps!](#Checklist-for-Machine-Learning-project)